alexdlaird/pyngrok/docs/integrations.rst

         settings.BASE_URL = public_url
         init_webhooks(public_url)

     # ...
-Initialize routers and the rest of your app
+Implement routers and the rest of your app

 Now FastAPI can be started by the usual means, with `Uvicorn <https://www.uvicorn.org/#usage>`_, setting ``USE_NGROK`` to open a tunnel.